 They cut out a short scene of Lettuce talking, explaining that she simply doesn’t swim and that it has nothing to do with the Mew powers.

-Pudding says she was eating meat long before she became a lion and when her animal card pops up, chibi-Ichigo has to explain that Pudding is once again confusing her animal with a lion when she’s really a golden lion tamarin, a monkey.
-When the girls look at Zakuro, she sprouts wolf ears and says ‘what?
-Do you want me to eat you?’ since her animal is a grey wolf.
-All of this is removed as with a shot of a palm tree again and I really have no idea why this was removed.
+Pudding says she was eating meat long before she became a lion, and when her animal card pops up, chibi-Ichigo has to explain that Pudding is once again confusing her animal with a lion when she’s really a golden lion tamarin, a monkey.
+When the girls look at Zakuro, she sprouts wolf ears and says What?
+Do you want me to eat you?” since her animal is a grey wolf.
+All of this is removed (as well as a shot of a palm tree) again, and I really have no idea why this was removed.
 Was 4Kids getting sick of having to paint so much or did they just get tired of all this education?

-Pudding and Kiki basically say the same thing, that Elliot’s a great surfer, but Kiki’s line is this;
+Pudding and Kiki basically say the same thing, that Shirogane/Elliot’s a great surfer, but Kiki’s line is this;

 Corina: ‘And here I thought they were total geeks’ Well, one of us was right in our assumptions because I thought you were a bitch.